RCRamsey/2022-MN-map-quilt-gon-wild/README.md

     - Bear = Veterinary
     - Wolf = Public bookcase

     I knew from go I wanted to add animals into the picture since that is the entire theme of this quadrant.
 I also wanted to be intentional with regards to what the animals represented.
-If Minneapolis were to really Go Wild, I would want the animals to represent EcoFriendly Amenities they would approve of or perhaps be partial to.
-Then after a few samplings of determining how many points would qualify under this I looked at the surroundings for the animal.
+If Minneapolis were to really *Go Wild*, I would want the animals to represent EcoFriendly Amenities they would approve of or perhaps be partial to.

 ## Ramsey Final Product
-With all rules in place and data reduced to a reasonable visual representation (no not every amenity or building or road was represented see Jupyter Notebook for details) a final pdf was produced.
-And then David worked his magic to stitch it together with the other maps (the true masterpiece).
+With all rules in place and data reduced to a reasonable visual representation (no not every amenity or building or road was represented see Jupyter Notebook for details of reduction) a final pdf was produced.
+David then worked his magic to stitch it together with the other maps producing the true masterpiece.

 <img src = ./images/map_quilt_print_tile.png>
 *Ramsey Quadrant of Minneapolis Minnesota*